- Why A Remote Support Visual Solution in Field Service is so Essential

-During the COVID-19 crisis, every company wants to continue providing uninterrupted service.
-From utility companies and communication services providers to insurers and consumer electronics suppliers, the two main challenges are ensuring service delivery and protecting their most essential workers: field technicians.
-This has prompted many organizations to explore innovative technologies such as remote Visual Assistance.
-The concept is simple: on-screen AR-based guidance overlaid on a live video stream, allowing remote experts to show customers exactly how to resolve issues.
-Leading enterprises have therefore had to tackle a third challenge: working out how to choose the right remote assistance software for technicians.
+Every company needs to continue providing uninterrupted service, even after the pandemic.
+Leading enterprises are recognizing more than ever the benefits of remote support for technicians to help complete their tasks.
+From utility companies and communication services providers to insurers and consumer electronics suppliers, businesses are still concerned with ensuring service delivery and protecting their most essential workers: field technicians.
+This has prompted many organizations to explore innovative technologies such as remote visual assistance, which lead to a a third challenge: working out how to choose the right remote support software for technicians.

-Remote working for field technicians can take various forms.
-Some experts are currently working from home, some are providing support from company premises, and others are still visiting customers’ locations for essential installations and repairs, while observing social distancing guidelines.
+We are left with some effects and new habits from the pandemic.
+Being serviced at a distance and being able to resolve issues remotely is one of them.
+Scenarios still arise where a technicians will require remote support software.
 For example, a technician might need to deliver a piece of equipment to a customer’s home and then carry out a Visual Assistance session from inside his vehicle.
-In other scenarios, a field technician might need real-time remote support from a supervisor or colleague.
-That’s why field service organizations are urgently seeking to adopt remote assistance software for technicians that enable effective remote support and need to evaluate their available options before completing the purchase and implementation processes at speed.
+In other scenarios, as in 5G roll out, a field technician might need real-time remote support from a supervisor or colleague to ensure a job is carried out properly.
+What ever the case might be, field service organizations are urgently seeking to adopt remote support software for technicians and need to evaluate their available options before completing the purchase and implementation processes at speed.

-In a dynamic, rapidly evolving situation, traditional priorities and processes are changing fast.
-This quick guide is designed to define the main considerations for any field service organization looking to deploy effective remote assistance software for technicians at the present time.
+In a dynamic, rapidly evolving situation, traditional priorities and processes change fast.
+This quick guide is designed to define the main considerations for any field service organization looking to deploy effective remote support software for technicians at the present time.

 Under normal circumstances, the journey toward implementing the right solution can take several months or more.
 Right now, enterprises such as Verizon are demanding deployment within one or two days.
 That naturally leads them toward a SaaS solution that can go live in under 24 hours.
 The proven implementation capabilities of the vendor are therefore a critical consideration.